jennifer-duff/cs601_portfolio/README.md

 # JBD Development - Portfolio Site

+## Site Purpose
+This website is a personal portfolio showcasing my abilities as a web developer and software engineer.

 ## Site Design
 A 3-color palette is used (dark navy blue, cream, and rose red).
 The design is clean, simple, and has a "dark mode" asthetic.